janoleko/LaMa/README.md

 matrix (containing all state-dependent probabilities) has been calculated.

+The package also contains additional functions like `trigBasisExp()` for efficient computation of trigonometric link functions and `semigroup()` for fast calculation of transition matrices of continuous-time HMMs.

 Further algorithm variations will be added as needed.
 Have fun!

 ## Installation